UMGB 107x40 [M8+M10] GW F400 +Lina GOBLIN / N38

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
-Furthermore, small elements of these devices can be problematic in medical diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
+It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Handle with Care: Neodymium Magnets